wozut/publisher-web-application/src/article/articles-content/demo/demo.md

 challenges, those with a growth mindset approach them with curiosity and a willingness to learn.
 This adaptability is crucial in an industry where the only certainty is uncertainty.

+## Quotation

+In cybersecurity, <q>change</q> is the only constant.
+New technologies, evolving attack vectors, and shifting regulatory landscapes demand that professionals remain adaptable and open to learning.
+A growth mindset enables individuals to embrace change as an opportunity for growth rather than a setback.
+Instead of becoming discouraged by unfamiliar challenges, those with a growth mindset approach them with curiosity and a willingness to learn.
+This adaptability is crucial in an industry where the only certainty is uncertainty.

 ## Quotation blocks

 This is a quotation block: